Prometheus monitoring example

 2. Then, for Build metrics, it is helpful for information such as the number of builds triggered, canceled, and failed.

-3. Also, container metrics show the number of containers stopped and paused—and the number of health checks that are fired and failed.
+3. Container metrics also show the number of containers stopped and paused and the number of health checks that are fired and failed.

 Wrap up: Prometheus monitoring.

 So we have Exporters that can add metrics to systems that don’t have Prometheus support.
-Then, we also have Prometheus client libraries that can give Prometheus support in the application.
-These client libraries can provide out-of-the-box runtime metrics and custom metrics relevant to the applications.
+We also have Prometheus client libraries that can provide Prometheus support in the application.
+These client libraries can provide out-of-the-box runtime and custom metrics relevant to the applications.

 Summary: Prometheus Metric Types